Important update to the Zendesk DMARC policy

 Regular use of Zendesk email, including email forwarding or use of the Gmail connector, is unaffected.
 This change will affect you if you have set up a mailing service or other tool to use one of your Zendesk addresses to send email.

 For example, if you send an email newsletter to customers from email@example.com using a tool other than Zendesk, and you want any responses to automatically create tickets in Zendesk, you will need to adjust your email settings to send on behalf of firstname.lastname@example.org and then forward the responses to email@example.com.
-Please refer to this support article for information on how to work around this change, and for more information about our partnership with MailChimp.

 Why this change?